 APPLICATION PROCEDURE:

-- Submit an application packet as a single pdf to skj@iris.wisc.edu.
+Submit an application packet as a single pdf to skj@iris.wisc.edu.
 Your application packet should include the following:

-- cover sheet clearly listing the following: your name; campus ID; email address; department of study & current degree program; which award you are applying for (travel or internship); proposed destination; proposed departure and return dates (be specific); other sources of support received or applied for (for the proposed work); a brief statement of language competency (as appropriate); and the names, departmental affiliation, and email addresses of your two recommenders (see below), indicating which is your advisor;
+- Cover sheet clearly listing the following: your name; campus ID; email address; department of study & current degree program; which award you are applying for (travel or internship); proposed destination; proposed departure and return dates (be specific); other sources of support received or applied for (for the proposed work); a brief statement of language competency (as appropriate); and the names, departmental affiliation, and email addresses of your two recommenders (see below), indicating which is your advisor;

-- a project statement (750-word maximum) – statements should clearly address the specific work applicants intend to undertake during their time abroad – pre-dissertation travel proposals should include how the proposed fieldwork fits your overall research plan, prior experience in the country/region, and itinerary (as appropriate); international internship proposals should include details of how an internship experience would fit applicant’s research agenda, future plans, the type of internship the applicant is pursuing (including an initial list of institutions or organizations that may serve as host, you do not need to have secured the internship at the time of application), and contributions the applicant plans to make to the organization/s;
+- A project statement (750-word maximum) – statements should clearly address the specific work applicants intend to undertake during their time abroad – pre-dissertation travel proposals should include how the proposed fieldwork fits your overall research plan, prior experience in the country/region, and itinerary (as appropriate); international internship proposals should include details of how an internship experience would fit applicant’s research agenda, future plans, the type of internship the applicant is pursuing (including an initial list of institutions or organizations that may serve as host, you do not need to have secured the internship at the time of application), and contributions the applicant plans to make to the organization/s;

-- a rough, proposed budget for the time abroad (including airfare, in-country living & travel expenses, research expenses, etc);
+- A rough, proposed budget for the time abroad (including airfare, in-country living & travel expenses, research expenses, etc);

-- a brief (approximately 250 words) summary statement of how your proposed work will address and engage issues of social justice (guidance on what is meant by social justice can be found below);
+- A brief (approximately 250 words) summary statement of how your proposed work will address and engage issues of social justice (guidance on what is meant by social justice can be found below);

-- a copy of your UW-Madison student record or transcript and, if appropriate, graduate transcript/s for courses taken at other institutions.
+- A copy of your UW-Madison student record or transcript and, if appropriate, graduate transcript/s for courses taken at other institutions.
 Unofficial transcripts are fine.

 - Arrange for two (2) letters of recommendation, one of which must come from the applicant’s advisor.
 We recommend applicants contact their references before listing them in their applications.
 Letters of recommendation should arrive as pdfs, on letterhead and signed, and be sent directly to skj@iris.wisc.edu.